-This policy identifies the official channels that SUNY Oneonta uses to communicate institutionally critical information to members of the college community when the normal operations of the campus are substantially and unexpectedly disrupted.
+This policy identifies the official channels that SUNY Oneonta uses to distribute institutionally critical information to members of the college community when the normal operations of the campus are substantially and unexpectedly disrupted.
 It also describes how members of the college community can receive such information.

 Applicability of the Policy